 About Weißensee Cemetery

 As you approach the main entrance, you’ll see a flower bed and a Holocaust memorial paying tribute to the six million Jews who were victims of the Nazis during WWII.
 Forming a circle, each stone in the monument has inscribed on it the names of all the war’s principal concentration camps.
 The cemetery also records those who, due to unbearable circumstances, took their own lives following the threat of deportation to a concentration camp.
-There is also a memorial park with the remains of over 12,000 German Jewish soldiers who fought and lost their lives in the WWI.
+There is also a memorial park with the remains of over 12,000 German Jewish soldiers who fought and lost their lives during the Second World War.

-With such a rich history, Berlin’s Weißensee Cemetery is a place of incredible cultural importance to the Jewish community, and many prominent Jewish figures are buried here including politician Max Hirsch, artist Lesser Ury and physicist Eugen Goldstein.
+With such a rich history, Berlin’s Weißensee Cemetery is a place of incredible cultural importance to the Jewish community, with many prominent Jewish figures being buried there including politician Max Hirsch, artist Lesser Ury, and physicist Eugen Goldstein.

 Strolling around the cemetery you’ll walk past sepulchral art ranging from the cemetery’s establishment to around 1939.
 A moving experience, walking through the cemetery will guide you through Berlin’s Jewish history and is well worth a visit.